gp-add11/word-games-solver/wordle/README.md

 	-- Performance evaluation of fully automated solution of guessing and evaluation of feedback.

 #### Assistance script
 - Takes user inputs:
-	-- Guesses made so far
+	-- Guesses made so far.
 	-- Letters which have a hit (matching) with or without known positions in target word.
 	-- Letters whose position(s) have been determined in the target word.
 - Returns:
 	-- Number of possible target words.
 	-- Suggested next guess word to narrow down soluion space.

 ### Performance evaluation script
 - Takes no user input.